o-ran-sc/o-du-phy/docs/build_prerequisite.rst

 Configure FEC card
 --------------------
-For the E Maintenance Release either a SW FEC, or an FPGA FEC (Vista Creek N3000) or an ASIC FEC (Mount Bryce ACC100) can be used.
+For the F Release either a SW FEC, or an FPGA FEC (Vista Creek N3000) or an ASIC FEC (Mount Bryce ACC100) can be used.
 The procedure to configure the HW based FECs is explained below.

 Customize a setup environment shell script